 3. Chicago, Illinois

 One of the most famous celebrations in the U.S. is the one in Chicago.
-The city dyes its river emerald green, a tradition over 50 years old.
+The city dyes its river emerald green, a tradition over 60 years old (and don’t worry it’s totally environmentally friendly dye and disappears after a few days).
 Get even closer to the action and book a St. Patty’s Day cruise on one of Chicago’s many architecture river tours.
+Besides seeing the green water run, you can also catch a great parade and lots of other festivities in the city.

 4. London, United Kingdom